 Jack explained that there’s a lack of empathy from senior managers.
 They don’t try to put themselves in the shoes of their members.
 Even as someone who works in the industry, Jack is often left confused by the communications from his healthcare insurer.
 So consider the impact on a senior person or someone who doesn’t speak English as their native language.

 “There’s still a lack of understanding in terms of how the other side views healthcare.
 Who their audience is, and their level of understanding.
 It’s not that people aren’t smart, it’s that they’re not living healthcare operations every day of their lives.”

 Our research found that 86.6% of insurers are not communicating effectively with their target audience.
 That’s a pretty poor state of affairs.
 But the good news is, there’s a big opportunity for the healthcare industry to get this right.
 According to Jack:

 “There’s an awesome opportunity to make an impact in this area.
 It hasn’t been paid a lot of attention to.
 The industry would value a focus on clarification of information.
 The VT Insights Platform would be a massive help – it’s long overdue.”

 Plain language is, perhaps, an unlikely hero.
 But Jack argues it is key to building trust with members.
-When members feel confident in their provider, they are less likely to leave.
+When members feel confident in their providers, they are less likely to leave.
 They are also more likely to drive new member acquisition through word of mouth.
-And, most importantly, members who feel reassured about their service are also less likely to call and flood the call center.
-The result is an opportunity for call centers to focus on those high touch calls from customers who really need to talk to someone.
+And, most importantly, if members feel reassured about their service, they’re less likely to flood the call center.
+The result is an opportunity for call centers to focus on those high-touch calls from customers who really need to talk to someone.
 And for call center operations training to pivot, and focus on delivering exceptional service to customers in need.